Gaussian Ensemble Belief Propagation

 In statistical terms, our target problems are

-A classic example of such a problem can be seen in Figure 2.
+An example of why we care about such problems is that they pop up naturally in modern science, e.g. Figure 2.
 That diagram is a simplified representation of what scientists want to do when trying to use lots of different kinds of data to understand something big, in the form of a graphical model.
-In this case, it is a graphical model of the ocean and the atmosphere, the kind of thing which we need to do when we are modelling the planetary climate.
-An arrow \(X \rightarrow Y\) means (more or less) “\(X\) causes \(Y\)” or “\(X\) influences \(Y\)” We can read off the diagram things like “The state of the ocean on day 3 influence the state of the ocean on day 4 and also the state of the atmosphere on day 4”.
-We also know that we have some information about the state of the ocean on that day because it is recorded satellite photo, and some information about the atmosphere that same day from radar observations.
+In this case, it is a graphical model of the ocean and the atmosphere, the kind of thing we need to do when we are modelling the planetary climate.
+An arrow \(X \rightarrow Y\) means (more or less) “\(X\) causes \(Y\)” or “\(X\) influences \(Y\)”.
+We can read off the diagram things like “The state of the ocean on day 3 influences the state of the ocean on day 4 and also the state of the atmosphere on day 4”.
+We also know that we have some information about the state of the ocean on that day because it is recorded in a satellite photo, and some information about the atmosphere that same day from radar observations.

 Now the question is: how can we put all this information together?
 If I know some stuff about the ocean on day 3, how much do I know about it on day 4?
 How much can I use my satellite images to update my information about the ocean?
 How much does that satellite photo actually tell me?

-The problem is that: when these simulators have all the information about the world they are not bad at simulating it.
+The problem is that when these simulators have all the information about the world, they are not bad at simulating it.
 But in practice, we don’t know everything there is to know.
-The world is big and complicated and we are almost always missing some information.
-Maybe our satellite photos are blurry, or don’t have enough pixels, or a cloud wandered in front of the camera at the wrong moment, or any one of a thousand other things
+The world is big and complicated, and we are almost always missing some information.
+Maybe our satellite photos are blurry, don’t have enough pixels, or a cloud wandered in front of the camera at the wrong moment, or any one of a thousand other things.

 There is no silver bullet method that can solve this for every possible system; everything has trade-offs; we will need to choose something like ‘the best guess we can make given how much computer time we have’.